Spectral Conditions for the Ingleton Inequality: Examples

+see, for example,~\cite{caillat2024common-arxiv}.
+Thus, in this example we get the smallest possible second eigenvalue compared with the degrees of the graph, see Proposition~\ref{p:alonlike}\eqref{eq:alonlike-strong}.
+For this graph we have

-Applying Theorem~\ref{p:main} to the setup at hand we have the following corollary. \begin{corollary} Let $(X,Y,A,B)$ be four random variables, where $(X,Y)$ is the uniformly random choice of a point in the plane $\Fbb_{q}^{2}$ and a graph of a polynomial of degree $k$ passing through this point.
+Applying Theorem~\ref{p:main} to the setup at hand gives the following corollary. \begin{corollary} Let $(X,Y,A,B)$ be four random variables, where $(X,Y)$ is the uniformly random choice of a point in the plane $\Fbb_{q}^{2}$ and a graph of a polynomial of degree at most $k$ passing through this point.
 Then

-\unskipp \end{corollary} Since $I(X:Y) = \log q$, this corollary is non-trivial only for $k=1,2$.
+\unskipp \end{corollary} Since $I(X; Y) = \log q$ and $\ing(X,Y,A,B)\geq -I(X; Y)$ is a Shannon-type inequality, this corollary is non-trivial only for $k=1,2$.
 In Section~\ref{s:discussion} we discuss the possibility to make this bound stronger (and non-trivial for $k>2$).

+\paragraph{Non-extractable mutual information.} And again, the conventional approach fail to prove the Ingleton inequality for these $(X,Y)$.
+Conjecture~\ref{co:nonextractable} would imply for these $(X,Y)$ and any $W$